Last Updated on March 5th, 2020 7:45 PM

 At a minimum, aim to power walk for 30-60 minutes most mornings (preferably on an empty stomach).

 To find out more about why power walking is essential for leaning out legs, read my blog post here.

-If you can’t stand the thought of having a rest day, you can have an active recovery day and do something light such as a walk or yoga class.
+If you can’t stand the thought of having a rest day, you can have an active recovery day and do something light such as walking or yoga.

 This is okay, however, make sure you’re keeping up with the cardio to reduce your body fat, particularly on your legs.

-It is normal for your legs to be the last place your notice weight loss, so if you’re seeing fat loss in your upper body and stomach, then you’re on the right track to getting rid of that stubborn fat on your legs!
+It is normal for your legs to be the last place you notice weight loss, so if you’re seeing fat loss in your upper body and stomach, then you’re on the right track to getting rid of that stubborn fat on your legs!